Integrative Psychotherapy for adult children of immigrant parents, mixed and multicultural people

-My aim is to help you expand and deepen your capacity to understand your feelings, trust your experience and connect with yourself and others.
-I believe therapy takes courage and humility to confront what is uncomfortable, allowing us to break free from patterns that keep us stuck and move toward greater freedom.
-As your therapist, I see myself as a guide, offering the right balance of support, perspective and challenge to foster meaningful change and growth.
+My aim is to help expand your innate capacity to understand your feelings, trust your experience, and connect more fully.
+Therapy takes courage and humility.
+It asks us to turn toward what is uncomfortable so that we can break free from patterns that keep us stuck and move toward greater freedom.

 Who I see in my practice